FluxML/MLJFlux.jl/README.md

 Currently, the loss function specified by `loss=...` is applied internally by Flux and needs to conform to the Flux API.
-You cannot, for example, supply one of MLJ's probabilistic loss functions, such as `MLJ.cross_entropy` to one of the classifiers constructors, although you *should* use MLJ loss functions in MLJ meta-algorithms.
+You cannot, for example, supply one of MLJ's probabilistic loss functions, such as `MLJ.cross_entropy` to one of the classifier constructors, although you *should* use MLJ loss functions in MLJ meta-algorithms.